ar-g/SudokuSolver/README.md

 ## Architecture

-This project follows the principles of Clean Architecture any source of data including API, DB, UI are separated from each other by the middle layer.
+This project follows the principles of Clean Architecture any source of
+data including API, DB, UI is separated from each other by the middle
+layer.

 ![Architecture](/imgs/arch.jpg)

 ## Dependency injection

-Dagger now is the industry standard for dependency injection recognized
+Dagger is the industry standard for dependency injection recognized by
-by Google, stable and allows to scale project easily as it grows.
+Google, stable and allows to scale projects easily as they grow.

 ![Dependency injection](/imgs/di.jpg)